nim-lang/Nim/doc/intern.rst

     # why does it process temp.nim here?
     writeStackTrace()

-These procs may not be imported by module, you can import them for debuging:
+These procs may not be imported by a module.
+You can import them directly for debugging:

 .. code-block:: nim
   from astalgo import debug